-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )

-Filed by a Party other than the Registrant \Box
+Filed by a Party other than the Registrant $\Box$

-Chec k the a ppropriate box: X Preli minary Proxy Statement.
-Conf fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)).
-Defir nitive Proxy Statement.
-Defir nitive Additional Materials.
-Solic iting Material Pursuant to §240.14a-12.
-AMERICAN TOWER CORPORATION (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payn nent of Filing Fee (Check the appropriate box): \boxtimes No fe ee required. computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee p paid previously with preliminary materials. k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid ously.
+Chec k the a appropriate box: Preli minary Proxy Statement.
+Conf fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)). $\boxtimes$ Defii nitive Proxy Statement.
+Defii nitive Additional Materials.
+Solic citing Material Pursuant to §240.14a-12.
+AMERICAN TOWER CORPORATION (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payn nent of Filing Fee (Check the appropriate box): $\boxtimes$ No f ee required.
+Fee o computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee I paid previously with preliminary materials. ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid iously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+(1) Amount Previously Paid:

+(3) Filing Party: (4) Date Filed: